codemarc/gridlinks/doc/implement.md

 This document provides a roadmap to transform the scaffolding that was generated into a usable chrome extension that look something like the wireframe we designed.

-## Reform
+## Re-form
 ![GitHub Tag](https://img.shields.io/badge/tag-STEP2-blue)

-First we need to reform the current scaffolding code, to shape it into a structure that resembles the [opinionated](/#Opinionated) structure that was previously discussed.
+First we need to re-form/transform the current scaffolding code, to shape it into a structure that resembles the [opinionated](/#Opinionated) structure that was previously discussed.
 Lets kick off the dev server and get started

 > marc:~/cmc/gridlinks$ yarn dev